×

 When we asked expats and global nomads about the quality of medical care in Port of Spain, they replied:

 "Medical services in Port of Spain, are generally of good quality, with both public and private healthcare facilities available.
 The city has several well-equipped hospitals and clinics, staffed by qualified doctors and healthcare professionals.
 Public healthcare is accessible to all citizens and residents, while private healthcare offers a wider range of services and shorter waiting times.
 However, private healthcare can be expensive, and it is recommended to have health insurance to cover the costs.
 Pharmacies are also widely available, providing prescription and over-the-counter medications.
-Despite the availability of quality healthcare, some specialized treatments or procedures may require travel to other countries for the best care," commented one expat living in Port of Spain.
+Despite the availability of quality healthcare, some specialized treatments or procedures may require travel to other countries for the best care," wrote one expat living in Port of Spain.

 About the Author